ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/audit_development.rst

 All can be found in the details of the control itself

 - Cat: the category control is associated with either (1|2|3)
-- CCI: Common identifier is found in the stig documentation
+- CCI: Common identifier is found in the STIG documentation
 - Group_Title: is the associated group that particular control is a part of
-- Rule_ID: changes with every interation of the control details
+- Rule_ID: changes with every iteration of the control details
 - STIG_ID: control ID known by STIG
 - Vul_ID: vulnernability identifier